A warming, tasty recipe

 - Test the squid at this point.
 If it is still a little chewy cook for a further 15 minutes.

-- Wash and cut your potatoes in half – there is no need to peel – then add them to the mixture.
+- Wash and cut your potatoes into cubes.
+If you are using new potatoes, there is no need to peel.
+Then add them to the mixture.
 If the sauce is very thick add a little more water.

 - Cook for approximately 15 minutes or until the potatoes are done.
 Test with a fork or knife.
 They will not fall apart.